 These additional features come at a premium.
 A few worth mentioning include the ThirtyTwo Jones MTB, Vans Verse, Nitro Incline, Burton Tourist, and Salomon Trek.
 Don’t forget to check out our GearJunkie Snowboard Boots buyer’s guide to learn more.

-Our experts tested the best all-mountain snowboards of 2024.
-Top picks include GNU, Burton, and more!
+Our experts tested the best all-mountain snowboards.
+Top picks include GNU, Burton, and more.

-From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.
+From small ski packs for lift-access to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.